 See below for more information.

-Begin your visit by viewing the museum's award winning film, "West."
-This 17-minute film gives an overview of America's westward expansion.
+Begin your visit by viewing the museum's introductory film, "West," a 17-minute movie that offers an overview of America's westward expansion.

-The museum's exhibit gallery recreates the story of those who traveled the trails by using quotes from journals and diaries, original illustrations, and artifacts they left behind.
-The exhibits also include the explorations of Lewis and Clark, the vital role of fur trappers and traders, the unique story of Mormons looking for religious freedom, and the transcontinental railroad which brought the overland wagon trails to an end.
+The museum's exhibit gallery recreates the story of those who traveled the trails with excerpts from original journals and diaries, illustrations and artifacts.
+The exhibits also include the explorations of Lewis and Clark, the vital role of fur trappers and traders, and the unique story of Mormons looking for religious freedom.

 Most visitors take about 1 to 1½ hours to tour the exhibits.

 Add to your museum experience by taking a covered wagon tour!
-The museum offers combination tickets that include museum admission and covered wagon tour through part of Historic Independence.
+The museum offers combination tickets that include museum admission and covered wagon tour through historic Independence.
 Wagon tours are provided by Pioneer Trails Adventures.
 Wagon tours are seasonal and subject to weather conditions.

 Ages 6-12 $10.00

 Age 12 and older $16.00

 This two-story train depot, built in 1879, has been restored on the grounds of the museum.
 The Depot is operated by the Friends of the Chicago and Alton Depot.